swapn0652/Showwpost/README.md

 # Showwpost
 A browser extension to post content on Showwcase, from the current tab you have opened.

+> ⚠️ This project was originally developed and published under [my old GitHub account](https://github.com/swapn652/Showwpost), which I no longer have access to.

 ## To setup the project locally,

 1. Fork and clone it on your device.